askervin/enhancements/keps/sig-node/NNNN-pass-resource-reqs-and-limits-to-cri/README.md

   through layers that do not understand them, down to the layer that uses them.

-* **Downward API** enables passing resource requests/limit down to container files and environment variables.
-However, this works only for explicitly supported resources like CPU and memory (for more information, see `resourceFieldRef`), but does not work for extended resources.
-Including requests/limits to annotations would enable Downward API to work with extended resources, too.
+* **Downward API** enables passing resource requests/limits down to container files and environment variables.
+However, this works only for explicitly supported resources like CPU and memory (for more information, see `resourceFieldRef`), but does not work for all resources, such as extended resources or HugePages.
+With the idea in this KEP, there could be an opportunity to harmonize the way both container runtimes and the containers themselves get to know about all the resources granted.

 * **Webhooks** can modify Pod specifications, so it might be tempting to outsource annotating to webhooks.
 Unfortunately that would not